MUTO: Appearances

 The term "MUTO" (Massive Unidentified Terrestrial Organism) was referenced in Kong: Skull Island (2017).
 The parent super-species to the MUTOs, dubbed MUTO Prime and Titanus Jinshin-Mushi, appears in the graphic novel Godzilla: Aftershock.
 A Queen MUTO, affectionately named "Barb" by director Michael Dougherty, was featured in Godzilla: King of the Monsters.
-The MUTOs, along with Godzilla and the creatures from Edwards' debut film Monsters, were briefly seen in cave paintings in Rogue One (2016), also directed by Edwards.
+The MUTOs, along with Godzilla and the creatures from Edwards' directorial debut Monsters (2010), were briefly seen in cave paintings in Rogue One (2016).
 Edwards stated that the characters were added by the crew as a joke.